-The Tooltip options control the tooltip content while hovering over graph nodes and arrows in the Critical Path Diagram view.
+The (I root in the control the tool in the content while hovering over graph nodes and arrows in the Critical Path Diagram view.

-Table 15: Tooltip Options
+Table 16: Tooltip Options

-Option Description None No tooltips will be displayed for nodes or arrows.
+Option Description None No tooltips are displayed for nodes or arrows.
 Instance Names Displays the instance name each graph node represents.
 Instance Types Displays the instance type (cell) for each graph node.
 Net Names Displays the net name represented by each arrow.
 Pin Names Displays source and sink pin names for nets.
 Delays Displays the delay (in ps) to traverse each node or arrow.
 Fanouts Displays the fanout of the net represented by the arrow.